briansmith337/zulip/templates/zerver/help/troubleshooting-desktop-notifications.md

    Click on **Content settings** (partway down the page), and select **Notifications**.

-3. If the Zulip URL for your organization is listed under **Blocked**, select the menu icon (<i class="fa fa-ellipsis-v"></i>) to its right, and click **Remove**.
+3. If the Axxess URL for your organization is listed under **Blocked**, select the menu icon (<i class="fa fa-ellipsis-v"></i>) to its right, and click **Remove**.

 4. Next to **Allow**, click **Add**.

-5. Paste the Zulip URL for your organization into the site field, and click **Add**.
+5. Paste the Axxess URL for your organization into the site field, and click **Add**.

 {tab|firefox}